Sacred Heart Cathedral Preparatory: Student Life Center

 The Sister Teresa Piro, DC, Student Life Center, completed in 2004 at an estimated cost of $16 million, houses a 1,500-seat athletic gym (called the Pavilion) and 1,000-seat Dining Hall.
 The building is adjoined to an older facility housing a gymnasium, weight room, fitness center, and robotics lab.

 Tuition and enrollment

-Tuition at SHC costs $22,000 per student in the 2021-2022 term.
+Tuition at SHC costs $26,500 per student in the 2024-25 term.
 SHC provides an array of courses, including college preparatory, honors, and Advanced Placement classes.
 All students are required to take English and Religious Studies for four years, as well as three years of Math and Social Studies.
 SHC uses a tracking system for math, with students typically being placed on one of three tracks in their freshman years.
-Most students additionally opt to take three or four years of Science and a foreign language, and one year of a visual or performing art.
+They must also take one year of a Visual or Performing Art (VPA) to graduate.
+Most students additionally opt to take three or four years of Science and a foreign language.
 Sacred Heart Cathedral enrolls approximately 1,300 students from San Francisco and its suburbs.